 What do college students spend their money on?

-From getting Starbucks on the way home from class every Tuesday/Thursday to making semester tuition payments, college students have a wide variety of unique spending habits.
+From getting Starbucks on the way home from class every Tuesday/Thursday to making semester tuition payments, the spending habits of college students are diverse and unique.
 These habits can be influenced by others and are formed when you buy essential and non-essential items routinely.
-You can see the list of common purchases that college students make below.
+You can see the list of common purchases that college students make during the school year below.

 - Course Materials